FlowFuse/website/src/blog/2024/09/how-to-debug-node-red-flows.md

 - [Monitoring and Optimizing Node-RED Flows with Open Telemetry](/blog/2024/08/opentelemetry-with-node-red/): Learn how to Monitor and Optimize Node-RED Flows using Open Telemetry that will help you spot and fix delays in your flows quickly.

-- [Format your Node-RED flows for better team collaboration](/blog/2022/12/node-red-flow-best-practice/):  Learn how to format your flows for readability to providing clear comments on nodes and groups, a little bit of effort upfront can save your team a lot of headaches down the road
+- [Format your Node-RED flows for better team collaboration](/blog/2022/12/node-red-flow-best-practice/):  Learn how to format your flows for readability to providing clear comments on nodes and groups, a little bit of effort upfront can save your team a lot of headaches down the road.